Surendran-Aathiththan/Etabs-Projects/G+1 Commerial Building/readme.md

 <br><br><br>

-Made centerline and column placement in AutoCAD and exported as a DXF file. *(Ensure all four sides of each column are joined before exporting.)*
+Made centerline and column in AutoCAD and exported as a DXF file. *(Ensure all four sides of each column are joined before exporting.)*

 ## Define Materials
 - **Concrete:** M25